wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 	include SessionsHelper

-Restict feature access to signed in users: books_controller.rb / ingredients_controller.rb / recipes_controller.rn
+Allow access to edit features only for signed in users: books_controller.rb / ingredients_controller.rb / recipes_controller.rn

 	before_filter :signed_in_user, only: [:create, :new, :edit, :update]

+Now use: Use sign_in , sign_out methods in user and session controllers.